The Profinite Dimensional Manifold Structure of Formal Solution Spaces of Formally Integrable PDEs: Jet bundles and formal solutions of nonlinear PDEs

-We are now going to explain how the classical concepts of linear partial differential equations and partial differential operators fit into the general setting of Section \ref{gene}.
-In fact, it will turn out that the notions \lq\lq{}linear partial differential equation\rq\rq{} and \lq\lq{}linear partial differential operator\rq\rq{} are equivalent under natural assumptions (this is only locally true in the nonlinear case \cite{andy}), and that the space of linear partial differential operators coincides with the space of classical linear partial differential operators (see Theorem \ref{peet} below).
+We are now going to explain how the classical concepts of linear partial dif\/ferential equations and partial dif\/ferential operators f\/it into the general setting of Section~\ref{gene}.
+In fact, it will turn out that the notions ``linear partial dif\/ferential equation'' and ``linear partial dif\/ferential operator'' correspond to each other under natural assumptions in the following sense: $\ker (h)$ is a linear partial dif\/ferential equation for every $k$-th order linear dif\/ferential operator and, conversely, for every linear $k$-th order partial dif\/ferential equation $E$ there exists a~(not uniquely determined) $k$-th order linear dif\/ferential operator $h$ with $E=\ker (h)$.
+Note that an analogous correspondence statement for the nonlinear case is only locally true~\cite{andy}.
+Finally, the space of linear partial dif\/ferential operators coincides with the space of classical linear partial dif\/ferential operators (see Theorem~\ref{peet} below).
 We begin with: